 To make this Vietnamese iced coffee at Starbucks, you need to order the following:

-Iced quad espresso (that’s four shots of espresso) with two pumps of white chocolate mocha.
+Iced quad espresso (that’s four shots of espresso) with three pumps of white chocolate mocha.

 When I first had this drink, I was taken aback by the familiar taste.
 The white chocolate mocha syrup beautifully mimics the velvety consistency and sweetness of condensed milk.
-In fact, the Fontana white chocolate mocha syrups that Starbuck uses has sweetened condensed milk as one of the ingredients so it’s a no brainer that it’s the perfect substitute.
+In fact, the Fontana white chocolate mocha syrups that Starbuck uses has sweetened condensed milk as one of the ingredients.

-I would say this is a great 95% replication.
-The Starbucks version lacks the nuttiness and aroma of a traditional Vietnamese iced coffee.
-It was a little milder than the authentic Vietnamese iced coffee.
+I would say that this is a 90% replication of a Vietnamese iced coffe.
+The Starbucks version lacks the nuttiness and aroma of a traditional Vietnamese iced coffee, making it much milder in flavor.
 This probably comes from the different coffee blends but hey I’m not complaining!

 For those who have their own white chocolate mocha syrup stocked away in their Honda Odysessy center console box for emergencies, the iced quad espresso alone costs $2.95.
 You’re welcome.